What Is an Agile Project Manager?

 - Customer collaboration over contract negotiation

 - Responding to change over following a plan

 Agile project management certification and training

-More and more organizations are offering certifications for agile project managers.
-A few of the most well known include:
+More organizations than ever are offering certifications for Agile project managers.
+A few of the most well-known include:

 - Agile Certified Practitioner (ACP) from the Project Management Institute (PMI)